thorinii/ast-editor-experiments/README.md

   * Variable
   * Literals
 * Database/serialisation
+  * A NodeJS server
+  * Move to WebPack
   * Use LevelDB (https://github.com/Level/level) with encoding=json
+  * Support multiple top-levels
 * Use AST functions to execute commands
   * An abstract Editor Hooks function
 * Mouse